jvintorres/Data_Visualization_Project/README.md

 ## Data Source

-The dataset originates from a preprocessed file :
+The dataset originates from a preprocessed file (see citations below):
 - **Disease**: Campylobacteriosis
 - **Geography**: California counties
 - **Metrics**: Prevalence rates, confidence intervals, and population sizes